"Nudes? Shouldn't I charge for these?" : Motivations of New Sexual Content Creators on OnlyFans: Related Work

-The ``gig economy'' is defined as a labor market where independent contracting happens through, via, and on digital platforms~\cite{woodcock2019gig}.
+The online ``gig economy'' is defined as a labor market where independent contracting happens through, via, and on digital platforms~\cite{woodcock2019gig}.
 A digital gig economy platform is one that offers tools to bring together the supply and demand for labor~\cite{graham2018towards}.
-Gig work can consist of both in-person and remote work such as food delivery, ride-sharing, housekeeping, freelancing, and crowdwork~\cite{wood2019good, kassi2018online, graham2017risks}.
-The work performed on gig economy platforms is non-permanent, of variable hours, and with little job security~\cite{woodcock2019gig}.
-Moreover, gig workers are paid on a per-job basis and prior work suggests that gig economy platforms lack potential for career development~\cite{rivera2021want}.
+The work performed on gig economy platforms is non-permanent, and lacks job security~\cite{woodcock2019gig}.
+While gig work is often associated in the digital context with ridesharing and crowdwork, a far broader collection of workers engage in gig work.
+For example, scholars have shown that those working in the porn industry~\cite{safaee2021sex, van2021competing, easterbrook2022onlyfans, jones2020camming, butler2020aligned}, professional content creators more generally~\cite{vallas2020platforms} and care workers who find employment via online marketplaces~\cite{hunt2019women, kasliwal2020gender} are all gig workers.

+According to the $2021$ Pew Research Center survey, $16\%$ of Americans have engaged in and earned money through online gig work ~\cite{ pewresearchsurvey2021}.
 Several studies have analyzed the factors that influence the growing adoption of gig economy platforms, finding that this work offers greater autonomy and flexibility to clients and workers compared to traditional formal labour~\cite{woodcock2019gig, wood2019good, graham2017risks, lehdonvirta2018flexibility}.
-Further, gig workers may be able to access more clients and thus greater income through platforms that connect them with clients from diverse industries and, in some cases, allow them to take on increasingly complex tasks as they gain more experience~\cite{wood2019good, graham2017risks}.
+Further, gig workers may be able to access more clients and thus greater income through platforms that connect them with clients from diverse industries and in some cases allow them to take on increasingly complex tasks as they gain more experience~\cite{wood2019good, graham2017risks}.
 Prior work finds differences in the motivations of part- vs. full-time workers, such as ride-hailing drivers: Rosenblat found that part-time ridehail drivers are mostly motivated by the flexibility of work offered by the platforms, whereas full-time drivers were motivated by having similar previous experience or lack of other job opportunities~\cite{rosenblat2016motivates}.